spryker/docker-sdk/README.md

-# Spryker Commerce OS - Docker SDK
+# Spryker Commerce OS — Docker SDK
 [![Build Status](https://travis-ci.com/spryker/docker-sdk.svg?branch=master)](https://travis-ci.com/spryker/docker-sdk)

 ## Description

-Spryker Docker SDK helps to setup docker environment for your Spryker project.
+Spryker Docker SDK helps to set up a Docker environment for your Spryker project.

-This repository does not contain the specific Dockerfile or docker-compose files.
-It contains a tool which prepares those files automatically in order to match the infrastructure specific to your Spryker project.
+This repository does not contain a specific Dockerfile or Docker Compose files.
+It contains a tool that prepares those files to match the infrastructure of your Spryker project.

-Spryker Docker SDK requires the [Deploy file](https://documentation.spryker.com/docs/deploy-file-reference-10).
-The tool reads the specified Deploy file and builds a production-like Docker infrastructure for Spryker accordingly.
+Spryker Docker SDK reads a [Deploy file](docs/99-deploy-file-reference.v1.md) and builds a production-like Docker infrastructure for Spryker accordingly.

-The purposes of the tool:
+The tool is used for:

 1. Building production-like Docker images.
 1. Serving as a part of development environment based on Docker.
 1. Simplifying the process of setting up a local demo of Spryker project.

-## Installation
+## Installing Spryker Docker SDK
 > Note: All the commands below should be run from the root directory of Spryker project.

 1. Fetch Docker SDK tools: